Jasieczk/CHUNGUS/README.md

 sudo ./build.sh # Build the image
 sudo ./run.sh # Run the container
 ```
-If you have not built featup yet (in the `docker/dependencies` folder), you can build it easily from within the docker (only needs to be done once, even if the container is destroyed).
+If you have not built FeatUp yet (in the `docker/dependencies` folder), you can build it easily from within the docker (only needs to be done once, even if the container is destroyed).
 ```
 export TORCH_CUDA_ARCH_LIST="3.5;5.0;6.0;6.1;7.0;7.5;8.0;8.6+PTX" && /root/miniconda3/envs/chungus/bin/pip install -e /home/chungus/docker/dependencies/featup
 ```